AlexandreOlech/FlowMatching-PointClouds/README.md

 ## Sampling & Visualization

 - In `sample.py`, specify the path of the checkpoint of the trained model.
 By default, checkpoints of trained models are stored in the `logs` folder.
+You can also use the pre-trained checkpoint at the root level of the repository.
 - Run:
   ```bash
   python sample.py